obiwan234/WhatsWeb/README.md

 Eventual goal is to put groupme portion on server and emulator containing this app and whatsapp on server as well

 Additional Features:
-Fox News Alerts
+Fox News Alerts,
-Websters Dictionary
+Websters Dictionary,
 Supreme Court Oral Argument Recording Query